simple-acme/simple-acme.github.io/reference/plugins/validation/dns/script.md

     </div>
 </div>

+## Reference scripts
+Some reference scripts are available on [GitHub](https://github.com/simple-acme/reference-scripts/tree/main/Validation), including ones for EasyDNS, ZoneEdit, deSEC and Windows DNS.

 ## External esources
 A lot of good reference scripts are available from the [POSH-ACME](https://github.com/rmbolger/Posh-ACME/tree/master/Posh-ACME/DnsPlugins) project.
 Note that these scripts are **not compatible** with simple-acme.
-You will have to make changes (e.g. in terms of accepted parameter and such) in order to use them.
+You will have to make changes (e.g. in terms of accepted parameters and such) in order to use them.